anabilde/Expense-Analysis-for-Nitin/README.md

 ## Acknowledgment

 This project was completed in collaboration with **Anudip Foundation** as part of their training and development programs.
-Special thanks to **Khushbu Thakur** madam for their support and guidance throughout the project.
+Special thanks to **Khushbu Thakur** madam for her continuous support and guidance throughout the project.

 ## Project Overview
 Nitin earns ₹15,000 per month and struggles to save for a scooter purchase due to unclear spending patterns.
 This project evaluates his monthly expenses to identify where he can cut costs and improve his savings.